 - You have the right to request that your confidential information is not used beyond your own care and treatment and to have your objections considered, and where your wishes cannot be followed, to be told the reasons including the legal basis.

-The NHS and adult social services also commit:
+The NHS also commits:

-- To ensure those involved in your care and treatment have access to your health and social care information so they can care for you safely and effectively (pledge);
+- To ensure those involved in your care and treatment have access to your health information so they can care for you safely and effectively (pledge);

 - Where identifiable information has to be used, to give you the chance to object wherever possible (pledge);